 Clean Monday

 One such event that is uniquely celebrated in Greece is Clean Monday (or Pure Monday).
 This day marks the beginning of the Great Lent, the most important fasting season in Eastern Christianity.
-Typically lasting 40 days, the Great Lent ends with Pascha or Easter, the greatest feast of the year.
+Typically lasting 40 days, the Great Lent ends with Pascha or Easter, the most sumptuous feast of the year.

 Additionally, Clean Monday marks the end of the carnival season in Greece.
-Known as Apokries, this three-week season is a lively winter holiday period that takes place everywhere nationwide, from village schools and local halls to large squares and public venues.
+Known as Apokries, this three-week season is a lively winter holiday that takes place nationwide, from village schools and local halls to large squares and public venues.

 Flour war (the what)